IBM-Cloud/terraform-provider-ibm/website/docs/d/tg_gateway.html.markdown

 - `id` - (String) The unique identifier of this gateway.
 - `location` - (String) The gateway location.
 - `resource_group` - (String) The resource group identifier.
+- `gre_enhanced_route_propagation` - (String) The gateways with GRE enhanced route propagation true to share routes across all GRE connections on the same gateway.
 - `connections` - (String) A list of connections in the gateway

   Nested scheme for `connections`: